christianurech/christianurech.github.io/index.md

 I am a [Bernoulli Instructor](https://www.epfl.ch/schools/sb/research/math/bernoulli-instructors/) at [EPFL](https://www.epfl.ch).
-My research lies at the intersection of algebraic geometry, geometric group theory, and dynamics.
-I am mainly interested in applying tools from geometric group theory to study Cremona groups. and answer questions coming algebraic geometry and dynamics.
-But everything related to

 Previously, I worked as a research associate at Imperial College London.
 I completed my PhD in 2017 at the University of Basel and the University of Rennes 1 under the supervision of Jérémy Blanc and Serge Cantat.

+My research lies at the intersection of algebraic geometry, geometric group theory, and dynamics.
+I mainly apply tools from geometric group theory to study Cremona groups.
+But everything related to groups of birational transformations or polynomial automorphisms gets me excited.
+Recently, I have also worked on braided Thompson's groups and their finiteness properties.

 ### Preprints